 The primary objective of Random Sweeping Service (“RSS”) is to provide a plan for the delivery of our services in a way that ensures consistent, excellent results for our customers.
 This Quality Assurance Plan was developed to facilitate this objective.
 The guidelines and procedures presented in this Plan serve to outline the manner in which RSS performs services provided to our customers.

-Consistently excellent results are driven by (i) employees, (ii) sensible operations practices and (iii) dependable work tools and equipment.
+Consistently excellent results are driven by (i) trained employees, (ii) sensible operations practices and (iii) dependable work tools and equipment.
 Accordingly, these are the three areas on which the Quality Assurance Plan focuses.

 RSS adheres to our adopted Quality Assurance Pledge, which appears below.